 For the past several years, the American Feed Industry Association has voiced its members’ concerns to the Food and Drug Administration over the antiquated system for approving new animal food ingredients for use in feed and pet food.
 While other countries have moved forward with safe ingredients that will enhance the safety, quality and nutrition of feed and pet food, U.S. animal food ingredient manufacturers have been trapped in the lengthy and costly web of reviews at the FDA.

 A recent study by Informa Economics, on behalf of the Institute for Feed Education and Research, found that for every year of delay in the approval process, submitting companies across the animal food manufacturing industry were losing an average $1.75 million annually in revenue per ingredient, diminishing their access to capital which could be used for further research and development in the field.
 In addition, average review times are now spanning three-to-five or more years and companies are spending an average $600,000 per ingredient to gain approval.

 Part of the issue stems from a lack of resources at the FDA’s Center for Veterinary Medicine (CVM), which is responsible for the timely review and approval of new ingredients.
 Over the last several years, the CVM staff have been pulled away to competing higher-priority issues, or vacancies have arisen when staff have moved or retired.
 Couple the tightening of resources with the fact that the CVM has taken broad, and sometimes excessive, interpretations of policies has caused significant delays in approvals for new animal food ingredients.

-AFIA’s legislative and regulatory team has been working to address these issues by providing several recommendations to the FDA, including:
+AFIA’s legislative and regulatory team has been working to address these issues by providing several recommendations to the FDA and Congress, including: